danik2325/Pancakeswap-Sniper-Bot-1/README.md

 Pancakeswap-Sniper-Bot

-PASSWORD - pancake
+PASSWORD - pancake.
-Pancakeswap Sniper Bot based on BSC.
 Autobuy, autosell, custom gas fee, coolest interface ever and more, more, more.
 I also trying to upload new versions of this program every week, to make fewer bugs & etc. You can enjoy this by clicking star.

 📚 Change Log